iBrick/opendaylight-oxygen-setup/README.md

 * the latest OpenDaylight 0.4.1-SNAPSHOT image

 ODL will be unpacked.
 So you can follow the instructions above from step 6.

+Note that the Vagrantfile is currently configured to allocate 2 vCPUs and 8GB of RAM to the VM.
+If your machine only has 8GB of RAM then you may wish to allocate 4GB of RAM.
+Likewise if you only have 2 CPU cores you may wish to allocate 1 vCPU.
+Equally if you want to use a different hypervisor you will need to edit the Vagrantfile.

 ### Scripts are: